czarinagluna/ml-powered-video-library/README.md

 - Class probabilities are mapped, with the bounding boxes weighted by the predictions.
 - The output of objects detected are displayed if the threshold set is met.

-An example from a video:
+An example frame to illustrate:

 ![](data/images/YOLO.png)